-As part of its efforts to ensure that independent evaluations provide credible information for evidence-based programming, the Independent Evaluation Section (IES) has commissioned independent external quality assessments (EQAs) of all published UNODC evaluation reports since 2014 in line with international best practice.
+As part of its efforts to ensure that independent evaluations provide credible information for evidence-based programming, the Independent Evaluation Section (IES) has commissioned independent external evaluation quality assessments (EQAs) of all published UNODC evaluation reports since 2014 in line with international best practice.

 The EQAs provide an overview of the quality of all published independent evaluations commissioned by UNODC each year.

 Each evaluation report is reviewed and assessed by a team of independent external consultants from the company DeftEdge Corporation (formerly AIMS), with extensive experience in conducting evaluations and meta-evaluations for international organizations.